Borys Todurov: Activity as a doctor

 Borys Todurov has 30 years of experience as a cardiac surgeon.
-During this time, he carried out more than 5 thousand surgeries.
+During this time, he carried out more than 5 thousand surgical operations.

-In 2000, he performed a heart transplant; for the first time in Ukraine.
+In 2000, he performed a heart transplant, the first in Ukraine.

 In 2001, for the first time in Ukraine, he conducted the Batista procedure (an alternative to heart transplantation).

 The same year, for the first time in Ukraine, he carried out a thoracoscopic surgery for a child with congenital heart disease.

 In 2002, for the first time in Ukraine, he made a thrombectomy from the inferior vena cava in a complex with nephrectomy under the conditions of artificial circulation.

 From 2000 to 2007, he performed four heart transplants, three of which were successful.

-On 12 July 2016, Borys Todurov for the first time in Ukraine, he conducted the implantation of an artificial heart.
-This device cost EUR 120K.
-The German clinic made the courtesy of installment plan to The Heart Institute, owing to Todurov's reputation amongst international cardiac surgeons.
+On 12 July 2016, Borys Todurov for the first time in Ukraine, conducted the implantation of an artificial heart.
+This cost of the device, reported to be EUR 120K, was covered by a German clinic though an installment plan to The Heart Institute, owing to Todurov's reputation amongst international cardiac surgeons.
 Part of the funds was collected at a charity race and through a crowdfunding platform.